-Harvey House Railroad Depot also is known as the Casa Del Desierto sits by the railroad tracks in Barstow, California.
+Harvey House Railroad Depot, also known as the Casa Del Desierto, sits by the railroad tracks in Barstow, California.
 The Barstow Railroad Depot opened in 1911 as a Santa Fee train station and Harvey House.

-Before there were dining cars trains would stop at Harvey Houses so passengers could dine or even spend the night before resuming their journey.
+Before there were dining cars, trains would stop at Harvey Houses so passengers could eat or even spend the night before resuming their journey.

-Barstow’s Harvey House was equipped with a full ballroom and not only used by train passengers but by locals for dances and social events.
-After Santa Fe started serving meals on trains Casa Del Desierto went into decline.
+Barstow’s Harvey House was equipped with a packed ballroom and not only used by train passengers but by locals for dances and social events.
+After Santa Fe started serving meals on trains, Casa Del Desierto declined.

-Over the years vandals stole, destroyed and ransacked much of the station’s interior and the Santa Fe Railway decided to tear down the building in 1988.
+Over the years, vandals stole, destroyed, and ransacked much of the station’s interior.
+Then in 1988, the Santa Fe Railway decided to tear down the building 1988.

-Thanks to an effort from locals, historians and rail fans Santa Fe was persuaded to halt the demolition of the depot.
-Restoration began in 1990, 8.3 million dollars later, the Casa Del Desierto was re-dedicated in 1999.
-Harvey House Railroad Depot building is in amazing condition and looks much like it did when it was a busy train station.
+Thanks to an effort from locals, historians, and railfans, Santa Fe was persuaded to halt the depot’s demolition.
+Restoration began in 1990; 8.3 million dollars later, the Barstow Harvey House was re-dedicated in 1999.
+The Harvey House Railroad Depot building is in fantastic condition and looks much like it did when it was a busy train station.

 Today the Barstow Harvey House Railroad Depot is used for Greyhound and Amtrak station, the Mother Road Route 66 Museum, and the Western America Railroad Museum.